Last Updated on

 The recent Starlings were instead making a huge mess by dumping safflower seed on the ground.
-They were doing this mostly on the two hopper style feeders.
+They were doing this mostly on two hopper style feeders.

 It was like watching a steady heavy rain of seed falling down from these feeders onto the ground.
 And before very long, the feeders are empty.
 Yes, there are birds that eat food off the ground, but so do squirrels.
 And seed on the ground can get wet and rot if it isn’t eaten quickly.

-Starlings and Safflower
+Starlings Eating Safflower

 People may tell you that starlings don’t eat safflower.
 But wild creatures are sometimes more open-minded than we give them credit for if they are hungry enough.
 I’ve learned to keep a bit of skepticism when I read that x bird doesn’t eat x type of seed.
 Sometimes it is true.
 Sometimes it’s not as absolute a rule as you might have been told.

-I have read that because of their beak design, European Starlings have trouble eating heavy-shelled stripped sunflower seeds.
+I have read that because of their beak design, European Starlings have trouble eating heavy-shelled striped sunflower seeds.
 This makes me wonder if they might also have some trouble with the heavy-shelled safflower seeds.
 But they eat it in my yard.